selivan/selivan.github.io/_posts/2018-07-07-block-ssh-bruteforce-with-iptables.md

 echo / >/proc/net/xt_recent/SSH
 ```

-Number of addresses and packets for address remembered per table and other setting may be changed as parameters of kernel module `xt_recent`:
+Number of addresses and packets for address remembered per table and other settings may be changed as parameters of kernel module `xt_recent`:

 ```bash
 modinfo xt_recent | grep ^parm